Does my Cane Corso have separation anxiety?

 Cane Corso, as a breed very connected with his human family, especially one MAIN family member, pack leader, can suffer from separation anxiety.

-Some standard identifiers of separation anxiety begin to show as you get ready to take off from the house.
+Some standard identifiers of separation anxiety begin to show as you get ready to leave the house.
 They can include:

 - restlessness